SchweizerischeBundesbahnen/scion-workbench/resources/site/getting-started/workbench-application-platform/getting-started.md

 # Getting Started with SCION Workbench Application Platform

 This 'Getting Started' tutorial will guide you through the fundamentals of `SCION Workbench Application Platform`.
 It starts with an introduction to the core concepts of the platform.
-Then, a step-by-step guide explains how to build an application which integrates content from other applications.
+Then, a step-by-step guide explains how to create an application which integrates content from other applications.
 Next, a short introduction to the dev-tools is given to help developers to have a better overview of the applications installed in the platform.
 By the end of this tutorial, the final application will be a basic version of the demo application you find [here](https://scion-workbench-application-platform.now.sh).

 ***
 - [Core concepts][core-concepts]